frasermarlow/singer-getting-started/README.md

 > Python 3.8.2

 Singer runs on Python 3.5.2, but that specific version can return OpenSSL issues.
 The issue was fixed in the 3.5.3 release, so it’s a low-risk approach to use that version.
 But before we do that, we need to deal with the issue of virtual environments.
+Again, if you are brand new to virtual environments in Python3, check out [this YouTube tutorial](https://www.youtube.com/watch?v=Kg1Yvry_Ydk).

 We need to manage both virtual environments themselves, using a utility called venv, and versions of Python within those environment, using pyenv: